zhanglab/psamm/docs/commands.rst

     $ psamm-model vis --combine {0,1,2}

-In some cases the exported image contains many small isolated component that may cause the image too wide and hard to view. ``--array`` option can be used in this cases to get a better layout.
+In some cases the exported image contains many small isolated components that may cause the image to be too wide and hard to view.
+The ``--array`` option can be used in this cases to get a better layout.
 This option is followed by an integer that is larger than 0, which indicates how many isolated components will be placed per row.
 The command looks like the
 following: